kylebakerio/stats-in-vr/README.md

         */
         delay: 0, // if autostart true, how long after app launch to auto-start sampling
         samples: 200, // if autostart true, how many samples to take
-        displayDuration: 30000, // how long to leave report up in VR before auto-closing }),
+        displayDuration: 30000, // how long to leave report up in VR before auto-closing; this is 30 seconds, to read the report and process it before it self-dismisses
+      }),
-      parse(json) {
+      parse(jsonOrObj) {
-        let output = typeof json === "string" ?
-JSON.parse(json) : json;
+        let output = typeof jsonOrObj === "string" ?
+JSON.parse(jsonOrObj) : jsonOrObj;
-        output = {...JSON.parse(this.default), ...output}
+        output = {...JSON.parse(this.default), ...output};
-        return output
+        return output;
       },
       stringify: JSON.stringify
     },

-    notargets: { type: "boolean", default: false }, // use to remove targets
+    notargets: { type: "boolean", default: false },
     // thrown in are some sane defaults.
 This library is written/expects all stats to be given in lowercase everywhere, they will be uppercased as needed.
     // note that you can only have one or the other defined for a given property; for performance, only one will be checked per property. to maximize performance, set no targets.
-    targetmax: {
+    targetlessthan: {
-      default: JSON.stringify({
+      default: {
+        raf: 30, // needed to keep responsiveness around 60fps
         calls: 200, // too many draw calls kills responsiveness
-        raf: 15, // needed to keep responsiveness around 60fps
-        triangles: 100000, // rough limit for mobile experiences to be smooth "load time": 3000, // subjective
+        triangles: 100000, // rough limit for mobile experiences to be smooth "load time": 4000, // this is the minimum requirement to be featured on the oculus quest homepage
-        points: 15000, // unsure, I've heard 20000 is a drag, but likely lower than that
+        points: 15000, // unsure, I've heard 20k is a drag, it's likely lower than that
         entities: 200, // unsure, I'm more familiar with draw calls, suggested improved number here welcome
-        // you can specify your own targets for any stats props, and they'll turn red when they rise above target
+        // you can specify your own targets for any stats props, and they'll turn green when are below target
-        // this does come with a small performance penalty }),
+        // this does come with a small performance penalty },
-      capLabels: ['geometries','programs','textures','calls','triangles','points','entities','load'], // these props are auto-uppercased once for faster processing in tick handler
+      capLabels: ['geometries','programs','textures','calls','triangles','points','entities','load','color','matrix4','matrix3','quaternion','vector4','vector3','vector2'], // these props are auto-uppercased once for faster processing in tick handler
       parse: json => {
         const output = typeof json === "string" ?
 JSON.parse(json) : json;